Cretezy/lazyjj/README.md

   - If `lazyjj.diff-format` is not set but `ui.diff.format` is, the latter will be used
 - `lazyjj.bookmark-prefix`: Change the bookmark name prefix for generated bookmark names.
 Defaults to `push-`
   - If `lazyjj.bookmark-prefix` is not set but `git.push-bookmark-prefix` is, the latter will be used
+- `lazyjj.layout`: Changes the layout of the main and details panel.
+Can be `horizontal` (default) or `vertical`
+- `lazyjj.layout-percent`: Changes the layout split of the main page.
+Should be number between 0 and 100.
+Defaults to `50`

 Example: `jj config set --user lazyjj.diff-format "color-words"` (for storing in [user config file](https://martinvonz.github.io/jj/latest/config/#user-config-file), repo config is also supported)